Aortic Valve Stenosis

 - Cardiac MRI—uses safe, powerful magnets and radio waves to create pictures of your child’s heart

 - Cardiac catheterization—minimally invasive procedure for diagnosis and sometimes treatment.
-Involves inserting a thin tube into the affected area to measure blood flow and pressure in the heart to determines severity of condition and if treatment is needed.
+Involves inserting a thin tube into the affected area to measure blood flow and pressure in the heart to determine severity of condition and if treatment is needed

 Treatments We Offer

 We base your child’s treatment on the symptoms as well as the location and extent of the stenosis.
 The specific treatment depends on your child's heart and the extent of the aortic stenosis, and may include:

 - Cardiac catheterization—an interventional cardiologist inserts a thin tube (a catheter) into an artery in the leg, guiding the tube to the area of the heart that needs treatment.
 Once at the spot, a balloon is inflated briefly to open the narrow valve.

 - Heart surgery—our pediatric cardiac surgeon will repair or replace the valve as needed and, if needed, enlarge the area above or below the valve.

 If your child has been treated for aortic stenosis, lifelong follow-up care is needed.
 Our pediatric cardiologists will continue to monitor the function of your child’s valve and heart over time.
 And it is possible that your child will need additional procedures to treat the aortic valve.

 Depending on the extent of the aortic stenosis, we will discuss with you any lifestyle changes your child may require, or if your child needs to have limitations in exercise.